Land Tasmania GDA2020 Implementation

 - The LIST Survey Control dataset is generated daily (refreshed overnight) from SurCom.

-- Currently SurCom defaults to GDA94 as the horizontal datum reported on a survey control mark and other horizontal datums, including GDA2020, must be chosen from a drop down list.
-It is intended that GDA2020 will be made the default datum for the reporting of mark coordinates shortly after 30 September 2020.
+- SurCom was updated to default to GDA2020 as the horizontal datum reported on a survey control mark on 14 October 2020.
+GDA94 and other horizontal datums must be chosen from a drop down list.

 - The LISTmap Survey Control Layer has provided GDA2020 and GDA94 coordinates and station summaries from the "Identify Results" window since1 September 2020.